aakash17kc/ContentServer/Production.md

 * We can implement event-driven flow for async cross service communication.

 ### Deployment and CI/CD
+* We should maintain different configurations for different environments like Dev, QA, Staging, Prod.
+* We can integrate vault into our helm charts to populate sensitive creds during deployment.
+It can be used as a init container when the service deployment starts.
 * We can use Jenkins/TravisCI/CircleCI for CI/CD.
-I've created a sample Jenkinsfile for the pipeline.
+I've created just a sample Jenkinsfile for the pipeline.
 * We can use Docker for containerization.
 I've added a simple Dockerfile to create an image.
 * We can use Kubernetes for orchestration.
 * We can use Helm for package management.
 I've added a sample helm chart that will deploy the service.